mizdebsk/mbici-workflow/README.md

 MBICI implements Continuous Integration (CI) for Maven Bootstrap Initiative (MBI).

-MBICI Workflow is an RPM package build engine that is used for continuously testing bootstrapping of Maven RPM packages.
+MBICI Workflow is an RPM package build and test engine that is used for continuously testing bootstrapping of Maven RPM packages.

 Runtime dependencies